bolt/docs/docs/extensions/storage/repositories.md

 ```

 You can also use short aliases for any of the built-in tables so the following is equivalent.

+There is more informations about [repository and content defined through the contenttypes.yml file](../advanced/storage-repositories#custom-repository-to-manage-entity-defined-in-contenttypeyml)

 ```
 $repo = $app['storage']->getRepository('users');